Mon - Friday 8am - 9pm | Sat 9am - 5pm

 What is the difference between basement floor lowering and a basement digout?

-Basement floor lowering describes the end result: gaining usable ceiling height by dropping the finished floor elevation.
-A digout is one method of achieving it, where soil is excavated below the existing footing line and a new lower slab is poured alongside structural underpinning.
+Basement floor lowering describes an outcome, namely the recovery of usable ceiling height achieved by dropping the finished floor elevation.
+A digout is one method for achieving that outcome: soil is excavated below the existing footing line and a new lower slab is poured alongside structural underpinning of the foundation.

-The other method, called benching, keeps the existing footings in place and builds an angled concrete bench around the perimeter.
-Digouts yield maximum usable floor area; benching is faster and cheaper but sacrifices wall-adjacent square footage.
+The alternative method, known as benching, keeps the existing footings in place and builds an angled concrete bench around the perimeter of the basement.
+A digout yields the maximum usable floor area; benching is faster and less expensive but sacrifices wall-adjacent square footage.

-Scaldino Basement Solutions handles this across New Jersey.
-Contact us for a free on-site assessment.
+Scaldino Basement Solutions performs this work throughout New Jersey.
+Contact us for a complimentary on-site assessment.

 Scaldino Basement Solutions proudly serves New Jersey and Staten Island families with expert waterproofing, foundation repair, and crawl space solutions.
 For over 20 years, we've transformed wet basements into safe, healthy living spaces.
 Your family's safety is our priority.